Molecular Genetics of Neurodevelopment in Health and Disease

 Undergraduate Researcher

 Livia is an undergraduate student majoring in biology at Emory, and she joined the Zhou lab as an undergraduate research assistant.
-With a passion in medicine and healthcare, Livia is also interested in studying the molecular basis and the neurodevelopmental aspects that gives rise to various health conditions in diseases.
+With a passion in medicine and healthcare, Livia is also interested in studying the genetic basis and the neurodevelopmental aspects that gives rise to various health conditions in diseases.

 Outside of the lab, Livia enjoys singing, listening to music, and playing badminton.